 Temporary cover starts from the date we are advised of the level of benefit required.
-It is subject to the pre-existing insured illness and related medical conditions exclusions see section 6 'What is not covered?'
+It is subject to the pre-existing insured illness and related medical conditions exclusions - see section 6 'What is not covered?'

-Temporary cover will not be given to any individual who:
+Temporary cover will not be given to any individual who

-- a) has previously been declined, offered cover on nonstandard terms or where a decision on their benefits has been postponed (either by AIG or another insurer). - b) has failed to provide medical evidence that has been requested. - c) is requesting cover beyond the age cover ceases and is subject to Individual Assessment because the policy has an automatic acceptance limit of £0.
+- has previously been declined, offered cover on non-standard terms or where a decision on their benefits has been postponed (either by Ellipse of another insurer) - b) has failed to provide medical evidence that has been requested.

 If we are unable to complete our assessment before the temporary cover expires, the individual's cover will be restricted to their previous accepted level of cover.
-If the previous accepted level of cover was based on an assessment carried out by an insurer other than AIG, we will require documentary proof of the previous acceptance terms.
+If the previous accepted level of cover was based on an assessment carried out by an insurer other than Ellipse, we will require documentary proof of the previous acceptance terms.